Archdiocese of Boston: Ecclesiastical province

-The Archdiocese of Boston is also metropolitan see for the Ecclesiastical province of Boston.
+The Archdiocese of Boston is also the metropolitan see for the ecclesiastical province of Boston.
 This means that the archbishop of Boston is the metropolitan for the province.
 The suffragan dioceses in the province are the Diocese of Burlington, Diocese of Fall River, Diocese of Manchester, Diocese of Portland, Diocese of Springfield in Massachusetts, and the Diocese of Worcester.

 Pastoral regions

 The Archdiocese of Boston is divided into five pastoral regions, each headed by an episcopal vicar.